 Not with her.

 And so, he forcibly rips himself away from her addictive touch.
-He stands quickly and promises himself repeatedly that he will never accommodate those feelings raging in his heart.
+He stands quickly and ignores the cold that assaults his body when it leaves her's.
+He starts to step away from he and promises himself repeatedly that he will never accommodate those feelings raging in his heart.
 He swears to ignore the burning sensation that envelops his being every time she's near him.
-He tells himself he will never again pay attention to how his heart feels like its about to pop out of his chest with pure excitement when she is near him.
+He tells himself he will never again pay attention to how his heart feels like its about to pop out of his chest with pure excitement when she's near him.

 'I love her too much to be selfish with her.'